input-output-hk/atala-prism/prism-sdk/crypto/README.md

 The library is prepared to run on Android, to do so, you need to build a fat-jar manually which includes the Scala stdlib, then, import such jar in the Android project:
 - Run `sbt "project cryptoJVM" "assembly"`
 - Then, grab the jar from `jvm/target/scala-2.12/prism-crypto-{version}.jar`
-- On your Android project, invoke `io.iohk.atala.crypto.AndroidEC.generateKeyPair()` to verify the integration works.
+- On your Android project, invoke `io.iohk.atala.prism.crypto.AndroidEC.generateKeyPair()` to verify the integration works.

 ## Known issues